-PDO communication allows for several PDO channels to be operated simultaneously per transmission and sending direction.
-The channels for axes A and B each include a PDO with a defined sequence of up to 24 parameters to be transmitted.
-These are free to be configured in any way.
-One channel is reserved for FSoE communication and is parameterized automatically.
+PDO communication allows for 4 PDO channels to be operated simultaneously per transmission and sending direction.
+A maximum of 6 parameters can be transmitted in a defined sequence per channel.
+The process data can be configured in any way.

-In order to guarantee error-free communication between the controller and drive controller, STOBER offers an application-dependent pre-assignment of the channels which can be changed at any time.
+In order to guarantee error-free communication between the controller and drive controller, STOBER offers application-dependent pre-assignment of the channels which can be changed at any time.

-7.1.3.1 Adapting RxPDO
+8.1.3.1 Adapting RxPDO

 - ✓ You have configured the global EtherCAT settings. - 1.
-Select the relevant drive controller in the project tree and click on the first projected axis in the Project menu > Wizard area - 2.
-Select the EtherCAT wizard > Received process data RxPDO. - 3.
-Check the presets and/or configure the process data according to your requirements.
+Select the relevant drive controller in the project tree and click on the first projected axis in the Project menu > Wizard area. - 2.
+Select the EtherCAT wizard > Received process data RxPDO. - Check the presets and/or configure the process data according to your requirements.
+A225[0] A225[5], A226[0] A226[5], A227[0] A227[5], A228[0] A228[5]: Parameters whose values are received by the respective drive controller from the controller.
+The position of the

-A225[0] - A225[23], A226[0] - A226[23]:

-Parameters whose values are received by the respective drive controller from the controller.
-The position of the parameters provides information about the associated receiving sequence.

-7.1.3.2 Adapting TxPDO
+8.1.3.2 Adapting TxPDO

 - ✓ You have configured the global EtherCAT settings. - 1.
 Select the relevant drive controller in the project tree and click on the first projected axis in the Project menu > Wizard area. - 2.
 Select the EtherCAT wizard > Transmitted process data TxPDO. - 3.
 Check the presets and/or configure the process data according to your requirements.

-A233[0] - A233[23], A234[0] - A234[23]:
+A233[0] A233[5], A234[0] A234[5], A235[0] A235[5], A236[0] A236[5]